kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 ### **First Code Contribution 🥇**

 Unsure on where to begin your contribution?
 You can start by looking at issues having `Good First Issues`, `Documentation` or `Beginner` tags.
-You can fine theme [here](https://github.com/kachun333/OurPromise/issues)
+You can find them [here](https://github.com/kachun333/OurPromise/issues)

 ### **Pull Request 🥳**